RAbolafiaRosenzweig/ESMAP/README.md

 Creates all panels in Figure 5 in the ESMAP data product's data descriptor manuscript

 Create_SCALE_FACTOR_files.m
-Creates the corresponding scale factor file in the data repository, based on Fig. 4 of the data descriptor (Abolafia-Rosenzweig et al., 2020)
+Creates the corresponding scale factor file in the data repository, based on Fig. 4 of the data descriptor (Abolafia-Rosenzweig et al., 2020, in review)